 The statuesque Lodge Park, built by John 'Crump' Dutton in the 17th century, and Sherborne Estate, boasting an array of fauna that visitors regularly meet around the grounds, is a glorious spot to explore this Christmas.

-Gather your loved ones, wrap up warm and soak in the stunning architecture and gorgeous landscape, embracing the crisp, winter air.
+Although the Lodge Park closes for winter, gather your loved ones, wrap up warm and soak in the stunning architecture and gorgeous landscape of the Estate, embracing the crisp, winter air.

-You may even spot deer running round the countryside.
+You may even spot deer running through the countryside.

 A gem of Jacobean architecture, Chastleton House was built between 1607 and 1612 by a prosperous wool merchant who wished to boast his wealth and power.

 Exuding a timeless atmosphere, as the building was left untouched in the 21st century, it's a fascinating place to enjoy a relaxing stroll.

 This Christmas, on the weekends of November 23 and 24, November 30 and December 1, 8 and 9, embrace the traditional Victorian celebrations; a roaring fire will warm you up while you enjoy the festive journey through the house.

 Sitting on ten hectares of rolling greenery, Ragley Hall is a stunning estate that's been part of the Hertford family for over 300 years.
 Although not open daily, the elegance and grandeur of the hall is a popular venue for weddings, corporate events and festivals.